On the Measurability of True Coincidence Summing in the GRIFFIN Spectrometer: Gated Probabilities

 \subsubsection{Summing Inseparability}

-Due to the complexity of the gated probabilities we avoid writing out in full the multiplicity expansion that affords the desired truncation of the terms.
-We still, however, provide the form of the deviation between the gated 180 degree correction and the true correction.
-We denoted the \textit{true gated matrix} as $T_g$ whose form is analogous to the singles.
+Due to the complexity of the gated probabilities, the multiplicity expansion that affords the desired truncation of the terms is avoided.
+However, the form of the deviation between the gated 180-degree correction and the true correction is still provided.
+The \textit{true gated matrix} $T_g$, whose form is analogous to the singles, is given by

-Subtracting off the gated probabilities, the summing-out corrections, and adding the summing-in corrections (both to full order), we arrive at the result deviation from complete correction.
+Subtracting off the gated probabilities, the summing-out corrections, and adding the summing-in corrections (both to full order):